John N. Shive: Transistor development

 On January 30, 1948 Shive discovered that gold-plated tungsten point contacts on a p-type layer of germanium grown on an n-type substrate gave "a terrific triode effect".
 On February 13, he also discovered that a transistor consisting of bronze contacts on the surface of an n-type substrate without a p-layer gave "gains up to 40× in power!"
 He leveraged this discovery to build a point contact transistor with bronze contacts on the front and back of thin wedge of germanium, proving that holes could diffuse through bulk germanium and not just along the surface as previously thought.
 This confirmed William Shockley's idea that it should be possible to build a junction transistor, an idea that hitherto he had kept secret from the rest of the team.
-Shockley later admitted that the workings of the team were "mixture of cooperation and competition".
-He also admitted that he kept some of own work secret until his "hand was forced" by Shive's 1948 advance.
+Shockley later admitted that the workings of the team were a "mixture of cooperation and competition".
+He also admitted that he kept some of his own work secret until his "hand was forced" by Shive's 1948 advance.